Ron Kiefel

-Ronald Alexander Kiefel (born April 11, 1960 in Denver) is a former professional road bicycle racer from the United States.
+Ronald Alexander Kiefel (born April 11, 1960) is a former professional road bicycle racer from the United States.
 Kiefel is a seven-time Tour de France racer, Olympic bronze medalist and member of the United States Bicycling Hall of Fame.

 Kiefel rode for American professional teams such as 7-Eleven, Motorola, Coors Light and Saturn.
 His wins included the 1985 Trofeo Laigueglia and the 1987 Tour of Tuscany.

 He became the first American stage winner in a Grand Tour when he won stage 15 (from L'Aquila to Perugia) in the 1985 Giro d'Italia.